-It can be overwhelming to understand all the mortgage options that are out there.
+It can be overwhelming as a first-time homebuyer to understand all the mortgage options that are out there.
 Pacific Lending Group makes the pre-qualification process easy and stress-free, with no added cost to you.
-We have highly competitive rates and make the journey of home buying one that will result in a wonderfully happy ending.
-Choosing your first home can feel overwhelming and stressful.
+Read more

 Difference Between 15-Year Vs. 30-Year Fixed Loans